 This problem occurs when you use Node.js v8.16.1 which is not supported on Zowe.
 There is a known issue with node.js v8.16.1 and Zowe desktop encoding.
 Use a supported version of Node.js instead.
-For more information, see Supported Node.js versions on page 94.
+For more information, see Supported Node.js versions.